rks0nax/csv2pg/README.md

 4. It reads the CSV file and checks if the columns match the table structure.
 5. It allows the user to select/deselect columns to insert.
 6. It inserts the data into the table, optionally truncating the table first.
+7. It supports resuming from a checkpoint file to continue from where it left off.
+8. It logs any rows that fail to insert into an error log file.

 ## License